 “We’re definitely looking to do that in the future,” Sumner says.

-Pictured at top: Chris Sumner, YSU assistant athletics director in charge of sales and event management, helped to secure this year’s Burgan Real Estate student section for the school’s basketball games.
+Pictured: Chris Sumner, YSU assistant athletics director in charge of sales and event management, helped to secure this year’s Burgan Real Estate student section for the school’s basketball games.